Sara-McDonald/Security-701-Acronym-Quiz/README.md

 # Security-701-Acronym-Quiz
-A quiz program written in Python for learning the acronyms that may appear on the CompTIA Security+ exam.
+A Python quiz program for learning the acronyms that may appear on the CompTIA Security+ exam.
+Written with the assistance of GitHub Copilot.